 I bought some bread at a restaurant by the main road and went on to ride the Chon-Kemin valley.
 This was when I started pondering riding through the night without any sleep.
 It seemed exciting to try to do the 356km and 6700m of elevation in one ride.
 I was also curious about how it is to ride nonstop for so long.
 So I told myself that I’ll go till the finish.

-Towards the beginning of the Chon-Kemin valley, Komoot was sending me off the tracking page.
-I became suspiciuos of the route when I deviated from the main road and started riding through blocked side roads at the back of the village.
-I had a pretty bad experience with navigation during the previous days too, but this was quite something.
-So I checked the tracking page (luckily there was signal there).
+Towards the beginning of the Chon-Kemin valley, Komoot was sending me off the route.
+I became suspicious of the route when I deviated from the main road and started riding through blocked side roads at the back of the village.
+I had a pretty bad experience with navigation during the previous days too, but this was quite serious.
+So I checked the tracking page (luckily I had phone signal there).
 I saw that I was off the route.
 I had the GPX file on my device too, so I switched to that - just to see if all routes sent me through the dug up back alleys with angry dogs.
 Luckily, the other route was aligned with the route on the tracking page.
 So I backtracked and rejoined the main road.
-The problem was solved.
+Problem was solved.
 Time wasted: not so much.
 All good.

 Around 3-5am, the riding got pretty tough.
 A fair bit of loose gravel combined with lack of sleep made for a slow going section.
 I was literally falling asleep on the bike!
 At that point, I wished I hadn’t decided to ride all the way to the finish.
 But I did, so I continued.
 When the sun came out, it got easier.
 At around 9-10am I was at the turn-off to Kok-Airyk pass.
 The final 1000m ascent before the finish.
 Little did I know that this would be the slowest 1000 vertical meters in the race.
 The gradient was rideable, but surface wasn’t. it was a lot of loose rock and rockfall all over the road.
 So I ended up pushing a lot of the rideable gradient.
 I was lucky to see the pass in a snow storm, rain, and sun!
 Given that I spent a lot of time there, it’s not surprising that the weather changed a few times :).
 There was snow on the ground on top, but the air wasn’t too cold.
 The other side of the pass was similarly unrideable.
 It was on and off the bike for a good while before I could ride the rest of the descent.
 Luckily, I was getting cold in the rain roughly at the same rate as I was descending into warmer air, so I never really got cold!
 I thought that was magic.